thebigfilecom/thebigfile-com-dev/submodules/interface-spec/spec/index.md

     return "Hello world!"
     User <-- IC : "Hello World!"
 ```
-**A typical use of the Internet Computer.
+**A typical use of the BigFile.
 (This is a simplified view; some of the arrows represent multiple interaction steps or polling.)**

 Sections "[HTTPS Interface](#http-interface)" and "[Canister interface (System API)](#system-api)" describe these interfaces, together with a brief description of what they do.
-Afterwards, you will find a [more formal description](#abstract-behavior) of the Internet Computer that describes its abstract behavior with more rigor.
+Afterwards, you will find a [more formal description](#abstract-behavior) of the BigFile that describes its abstract behavior with more rigor.

 ### Nomenclature

 To get some consistency in this document, we try to use the following terms with precision:

-We avoid the term "client", as it could be the client of the Internet Computer or the client inside the distributed network that makes up the Internet Computer.
-Instead, we use the term *user* to denote the external entity interacting with the Internet Computer, even if in most cases it will be some code (sometimes called "agent") acting on behalf of a (human) user.
+We avoid the term "client", as it could be the client of the BigFile or the client inside the distributed network that makes up the BigFile.
+Instead, we use the term *user* to denote the external entity interacting with the BigFile, even if in most cases it will be some code (sometimes called "agent") acting on behalf of a (human) user.

 The public entry points of canisters are called *methods*.
 Methods can be declared to be either *update methods* (state mutation is preserved, can call update and query methods of arbitrary canisters), *query methods* (state mutation is discarded, no further calls can be made), or *composite query* methods (state mutation is discarded, can call query and composite query methods of canisters on the same subnet).